Was I wrong?

 More important than thread count is the thread itself.
 Regardless of price.

 A quality 250 thread-count sheet has 125 vertical (warp) threads and 125 horizontal (weft) threads (single ply long staple) woven together within every inch of fabric.
 In order to triple this number to 750, without increasing the price, some manufacturers twist in short (picks) threads three at a time.
 This results in a heavier, multi-ply, less breathable sheet that will eventually pill.
+Not to mention take long to dry.

 Best vacation rental sheets are…